-The second day of the event will feature a competition.
+The second part of the event will feature a competition.
+We already have the rocket parts, so we just need to set aside \$25 for more glue.
 We want to have a prize for the winners that relates to our theme of inspiring women to pursue physics.
-Since the competition will involve the use of astronomical data, we believe that an appropriate prize would be the biography of Vera Rubin.\ This book is currently listed as \$29.95, so in the budget, we listed \$40 per prize to account for potential tax and shipping costs.
+Since the competition involves predicting rocket trajectories, we believe that an appropriate prize would be the book Hidden Figures by Margot Lee Shetterly.
+This book is currently listed as \$10.17, so in the budget, we listed \$15 per prize to account for potential tax and shipping costs.

-Finally, we want to send participants buttons so that they can show off their skills and dreams to their peers.
-The buttons themselves will be very cheap (\$0.05-\$0.50, depending on the vendor), but we have also factored in potential USPS shipping costs (up to \$3.00 each) to provide an upper bound on what this could cost.
+Finally, we want to give all participants buttons so that they can show off their skills and dreams to their peers.
+The buttons themselves will be very cheap (\$0.05-\$0.50, depending on the vendor), but we have also factored in potential USPS shipping costs (up to \$1.00 each) to provide an upper bound on what this could cost.

-We do not anticipate any costs for the programming materials, as we will use Google Colab as the programming environment, and we will use publicly-available data for examples and the competition.
+We do not anticipate any costs for the programming materials, as we will use Jupyter Notebook as the programming environment, and we will create (or revise our existing) materials ourselves.